Emmett Till Accuser Carolyn Bryant Donham Admits She Made Up Accusations That Led To Till’s Death

 After the trial, Carolyn Bryant Donham went into hiding.
 In the years that followed, she was never heard from in a public capacity again, refusing to grant interviews about the tragedy.

 It wasn’t until 2007 that Donham agreed to speak to Timothy Tyson, with the intention of putting together a memoir.
 It was then that she admitted to making up much of her testimony.
-During the interview, Donham admitted to feeling a “tender sorrow” for Emmett Till’s mother Mamie Till-Mobley, who died in 2003.
+During the interview, Donham admitted to feeling a “tender sorrow” for Emmett Till’s mother, Mamie Till-Mobley, who died in 2003.

-Carolyn Bryant Donham did put together her memoir but it is not currently available to read.
-According to Vanity Fair, the manuscript for Donham’s recollection of the Emmett Till encounter, murder, and trial is housed at the Southern Historical Collection at the University of North Carolina-Chapel Hill library archives and at her request, won’t be available for public viewing until 2036.
+Carolyn Bryant Donham did put together her memoir, but it is not currently available to read.
+According to Vanity Fair, the manuscript for Donham’s recollection of the Emmett Till encounter, murder, and trial is housed at the Southern Historical Collection at the University of North Carolina-Chapel Hill library archives, and at her request, won’t be available for public viewing until 2036.

 Timothy Tyson’s The Blood Of Emmett Till also contains Donham’s admission and is scheduled for release on January 31.